Head of Animation Animal Logic

 more than 15 years, his experience reaches across commercials, immersive

 content, film and television.
-Matt is the Lead Animator at Cutting Edge,
+Matt is VFX Supervisor at 3P Studio,

 animation, while leveraging leading-edge technology to create world-class